My wife & I made this trip to Egypt in October/November 2019. I’m going to split the blog in to five parts.

 Part Three, The Nile Cruise for five nights.

-Part Four, Aswan & Cairo, two nights each.
+Part Four, Aswan for two nights.*

 Hopefully it will be suitably interesting to everyone, not just people travelling who have a disability, although it will have occasional additional information that a person with disabilities specifically may find useful.

 When I told people I was coming to Egypt, I was frequently met with the response of “is it safe?”
 Of course, what they really wanted to ask is;

 ‘aren’t there crazy people, who have such a warped view of the world that they believe their version of a god thinks murdering people is a good thing?’

 But they settle for “is it safe?”